City of Big Waters

 For visitors incapable of seeing the inherent beauty of bridges, the city has obligingly embellished its downtown bridges since the early decades of the 20th century.
 The Michigan Avenue Bridge across the Chicago River called for in the 1909 Plan of Chicago finally opened in 1920; it boasts ornamented abutments and four corner pylons decorated with sculpted reliefs that depict (rather fancifully) scenes from the city’s past.
 The 1996 bridge over the Kennedy Expressway at Madison Street is adorned with motifs drawn from the Chicago flag and 300 blue-hued pinpoint lamps.

 Bridges are the site as well as the inspiration of artworks.
 Lighting artists of today have made downtown bridges the centerpieces of art installations.
-In 1998 Belgian artist Nancy Van Meer adorned the underside of the State Street bridge with four 150 foot paintings, visible to passersby on the street only when the bridge was up, and to rubber-necking boat passengers.
+In 1998 Belgian artist Nancy Van Meer adorned the underside of the State Street bridge with four 150-foot paintings, visible to rubber-necking boat passengers and (when the bridge was up) passersby on the street.
 So often are the bridges made the centerpiece of such works, in fact, that in 1999 the Chicago City Council directed the city’s Department of Cultural Affairs to develop policies governing the placement of temporary bridge art on city property.